nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

                     }
                 }

-                //Reading and deserializng the data
+                //Reading and deserializing the data.
-                //Create a Memory Stream buffer
+                //Create a memory stream buffer.
                 using (var buffer = new MemoryStream())
                 {
                     Console.WriteLine("Reading data from file...");

-                    //Reading data from Object Container File
+                    //Reading data from object container file
                     if (!ReadFile(buffer, path))
                     {
                         Console.WriteLine("Error during file operation.
 Quitting method");